SaiKumarMandava/practice/README.md

-#adding and deleting element by suing dom
+#adding and deleting element by using dom
 <!DOCTYPE html>
 <html lang="en">